MicrosoftDocs/quantum-docs/articles/qdk-relnotes.md

 *Release date: May 10th, 2021*

-- Fixed dependency issue in IQSharp on System.Text.Json when submitting jobs to Azure Quantum.
-See related [pull request](https://github.com/microsoft/iqsharp/pull/429) for details.
+- Fixed dependency error in IQSharp on System.Text.Json when submitting jobs to Azure Quantum.
+See full details in issue [iqsharp#435](https://github.com/microsoft/iqsharp/issues/435).
 - Resolved issue affecting joint measurements of multi-qubit states on some combinations of Pauli basis resulting in incorrect values.
 For details, please refer to issue [qsharp-runtime#680](https://github.com/microsoft/qsharp-runtime/issues/680).

 ## Version 0.16.2104.138035